mhulse/html-starter-kit/README.md

 bash <(curl -sL https://git.io/vrIwo)
 ```

+The above command will download all of the relevant files in this repo into a folder of your choosing.
+This is the quickest way to get this code into your project.

 Otherwise, [download the zip](https://github.com/mhulse/html-starter-kit/tarball/gh-pages) and move [`index.html`](index.html), [`images/`](images/), [`media/`](media/) and [`styles/`](styles/) to a location of your choosing.

+If you don’t need all of the code, feel free to pick and choose the bits and pieces you need by browsing through this repo and downloading or copy/pasting the parts that are relevant to your project.

 ## Links